 Some say it’s a real situation some say it’s a staged photo.
 It’s most likely was a staged event due to the various discrepancies in the photo.
 This does not look like an actual execution.
 They are too close to the wall to shoot without ricocheting and they’re not aiming or shouldering their guns in such a way that would indicate a readiness to fire.
-The guy on the far right is looking in a strange direction.
-And the officer is looking directly into the camera.
+The guy on the far right is the biggest giveaway.
+His stance is all wrong for shooting, his grip on the rifle is incorrect, and he’s looking at the camera.
+Also the officer is looking directly into the camera.
 Two of the guys in the back rank appear to be unfamiliar with their Mauser 98’s.
 If he fires it, the guy on the right is going to hurt himself.

-It looks like a PR photo in favor of the communist propaganda.
-Just look at the guy who’s supposed to be executed, he got: defiant attitude, stylish clothing great hair and he’s looking way too nonchalant.
+It looks like a propaganda photo in favor of the communist groups.
+Take a look at the guy who’s supposed to be executed, he got: defiant attitude, stylish clothing great hair and he’s looking way too nonchalant.
 German photojournalists of the early 20th century would frequently stage their photographs.
 In their eyes it wasn’t that they were faking, it was just that they wanted to tell a true story in the most visually compelling way.

 Judging by the uniform the guys from the firing squad are Freikoprs (Free Corps), not regular army troops per se.
 Freikorps were paramilitary groups that first appeared in December 1918 in the wake of Germany’s defeat in World War I. Composed of ex-soldiers, unemployed youth, and other discontents and led by ex-officers and other former military personnel they proliferated all over Germany in the spring and summer of 1919.
 The Freikorps was used to put down the German Revolution of 1918-1919 and it crushed the Bavarian Soviet Republic in May 1919.
 They officially disbanded in 1920 but many members joined the fledgling Nazi Party and became the party’s original enforcers – what was to become the SA.
 A former member of the Freikorps, Ernst Roehm, became head of the SA.